garrandall/popular-music-data/tracks/cry-no-more-ii-d-extreme.md

 Be the mornin' sun that greets you, be the whisper that says goodnight

 'Cause life's not over
 This is just the beginning, yeah...
-Ooh, yeah
+Oh, yeah
 Put your hands in my hand
 I'll show you love, baby, yes, I will, I'll never leave